Photographs by Brandon de Kock

 Probably not – I certainly hadn’t and I write about food for a living.
 But it was these questions that led me to a story which unfolded on the outskirts of that oak-trimmed university town, Stellenbosch, to a wine estate I associate more with quaffable Blanc de Noir than rib-sticking winter desserts – and to Leah.

-‘I must be in a nice mood when I make it,’ said Leah, who has the air of a lovable auntie but becomes serious on eyeing the whisk, ‘otherwise it doesn’t work.’
+‘I must be in a nice mood when I make it,’ said Leah, who becomes serious on eyeing the whisk, ‘otherwise it doesn’t work.’
 She’d lined up a selection of ingredients that could be found in the humblest pantry: eggs, sugar, milk, cream, butter, flour, vinegar, bicarb, apricot jam.

 Combined, these transform into a rectangle of sponge soaked to saturation in sugar-butter-cream sauce.
 The point, as I was to learn, is entirely textural.
 Done right, the reward is a whole that’s lighter than the sum of its parts.
 Get it wrong and there’s no room to hide – no glistening fruits or bruleed crust – which is why Leah insists on beating for a full 15 minutes.